To succeed in a healthcare leadership position, you'll need strong analytical, decision-making, communication, and leadership skills.

 By taking the specific specialization courses, including the study abroad experiences, you'll learn to:

 - Explain the ethical, social, and environmental consequences of local and national decisions on global health systems

 - Analyze the major elements of global health systems to derive solutions to complex problems

 - Apply cultural, historical, and scientific perspectives using applied research techniques to plan and evaluate solutions to global health challenges

 - Articulate personal values in the context of personal identities to recognize and contemplate diverse positions on social, civic, and population health problems

 - Comprehend multiple worldviews, experiences, histories, and power structures on important issues

 - Initiate and engage in meaningful interaction with people from other cultures in the context of health problems and solutions

 The curriculum for the Health Informatics and Global Health specializations aligns with the American College of Healthcare Executives (ACHE) Healthcare Leadership Alliance competency model.
-This ensures you'll learn the necessary knowledge and skills to effectively lead across an organization, on top of understanding the in-depth competencies you need to emerge as a leader in your chosen healthcare segment.
+This ensures our accredited online master's programs prepare you with the necessary knowledge and skills to effectively lead across an organization, on top of understanding the in-depth competencies you need to emerge as a leader in your chosen healthcare segment.